bitcoinhodler/glacier/docs/_docs/before-you-start/index.md

-If privacy is very important to you, you might consider using a service like Shapeshift to exchange your Bitcoins for an more anonymous cryptocurrency, such as Monero , and then exchange them back to Bitcoins.14 However, this will cost you fees, and importantly, it requires you trust the operator of the exchange service not to steal or lose your funds.
+If privacy is very important to you, you might consider using a service like Shapeshift to exchange your Bitcoins for an more anonymous cryptocurrency, such as Monero , and then exchange them back to Bitcoins.
+However, this will cost you fees, and importantly, it requires you trust the operator of the exchange service not to steal or lose your funds.

+This guide  gives additional detail about how to increase Bitcoin anonymity using Monero & Tor.

 ## Lower-security Protocol Variants